grafana/grafana/docs/sources/enterprise/access-control-refactor/plan-rbac-rollout-strategy.md

 1. In Grafana, assign RBAC permissions to roles and teams.

-## When to modify built-in roles or create custom roles
+## When to modify basic roles or create custom roles

-Consider the following guidelines when you determine if you should modify built-in roles or create custom roles.
+Consider the following guidelines when you determine if you should modify basic roles or create custom roles.

-- **Modify built-in roles** when Grafana's definitions of what viewers, editors, and admins can do does not match your definition of these roles.
-You can add or remove fixed roles from any built-in role.
+- **Modify basic roles** when Grafana's definitions of what viewers, editors, and admins can do does not match your definition of these roles.
+You can add or remove fixed roles from any basic role.

-  > **Note:** Changes that you make to built-in roles are _global_ and impact the role definition across the Grafana instance.
-For example, when you assign the `fixed:users:writer` role to the viewer built-in role, all viewers in the Grafana instance can create users.
+  > **Note:** Changes that you make to basic roles are _global_ and impact the role definition across the Grafana instance.
+For example, when you assign the `fixed:users:writer` role to the viewer basic role, all viewers in the Grafana instance can create users.

-- **Create custom roles** when you don't want to modify built-in roles, and when fixed role definitions don't meet you permissions requirements.
+- **Create custom roles** when you don't want to modify basic roles, and when fixed role definitions don't meet you permissions requirements.

 ## How to assign RBAC roles